xmos/fwk_rtos/doc/rtos_drivers/spi/spi_master.rst

 SPI Master RTOS Driver
 ######################

-This driver can be used to instantiate and control a SPI master I/O interface on XCore in an RTOS application.
+This driver can be used to instantiate and control a SPI master I/O interface on xcore in an RTOS application.

 *****************************
 SPI Master Initialization API